PARKBITS.COM

 Setup:

 Spam filtering using SpamAssassin is available on ParkBits email accounts.
-SpamAssassin in an open source system which is aggressively maintained to detect the latest spamming techniques yet have very little chance of a false positive.
+SpamAssassin is an open source system which is aggressively maintained to detect the latest spamming techniques yet have very little chance of a false positive.
 Spam filtering can be enabled for any email account by request.
 Click here to request spam filtering to be turned on or off for your email account.
 With spam filtering enabled, you can choose either of two ways to handle the messages found to be spam:

 1. Put them into your inbox as usual but with "{Spam?}" added to the beginning of the subject line.
 This will alert you to spam, and you can also setup filters in your local email software to automatically move the spam messages to a separate folder.